ssbostan/kubernetes-complete-reference/README.md

 # Table of Contents:

 Kubernetes topics are categorized into these top headers.
-It may change in the future.
+It may change in future.

  1. **Kubernetes Concepts**
     - [**Kubernetes Architecture**](https://github.com/ssbostan/kubernetes-complete-reference/blob/master/contents/concepts/architecture/README.md)